Diphtheria: Signs and symptoms

 The symptoms of diphtheria usually begin two to seven days after infection.
 They include fever of 38 °C (100.4 °F) or above; chills; fatigue; bluish skin coloration (cyanosis); sore throat; hoarseness; cough; headache; difficulty swallowing; painful swallowing; difficulty breathing; rapid breathing; foul-smelling and bloodstained nasal discharge; and lymphadenopathy.
 Within two to three days, diphtheria may destroy healthy tissues in the respiratory system.
-The dead tissue forms a thick, gray coating, known as a pseudomembrane, that can build up in the throat or nose.
+The dead tissue forms a thick, gray coating, known as a pseudo membrane, that can build up in the throat or nose.
 It can cover tissues in the nose, tonsils, voice box, and throat, making it very hard to breathe and swallow.
 Symptoms can also include cardiac arrhythmias, myocarditis, and cranial and peripheral nerve palsies.

 Diphtheritic croup

 Laryngeal diphtheria can lead to a characteristic swollen neck and throat, or "bull neck".
 The swollen throat is often accompanied by a serious respiratory condition, characterized by a brassy or "barking" cough, stridor, hoarseness, and difficulty breathing; and historically referred to variously as "diphtheritic croup", "true croup", or sometimes simply as "croup".
 Diphtheritic croup is extremely rare in countries where diphtheria vaccination is customary.
 As a result, the term "croup" nowadays most often refers to an unrelated viral illness that produces similar but milder respiratory symptoms.